 He has taught as an adjunct professor at Duke Law, Tsinghua University Law School, UIBE Law School, and the Guanghua Management School of Peking University.

 A native of Xi’an, People's Republic of China, Mr. Gao has written extensively on Chinese securities law, banking, legal philosophy, and antitrust.
 He and some of his former students have formed a charitable fund to help children in the poorest areas of Tibet and Mongolia stay in school.
 He’s substantially involved in Pingguo Charity Foundation, which has set up 3 primary schools, 1 Tibetan medical college, 1 Tibetan medicine research institute, 8 village level clinics in the Ali Prefecture in Tibet.
 It’s right now striving for the establishment of the Buddhist Script Museum at the site of the Guge Kingdom relics in Zhada County, Ali.

 Mr. Gao graduated with a JD degree from the Duke University School of Law in 1986, where he was a Richard Nixon Scholar.
 He received both his undergraduate education and a master of laws/economics from the University of International Business and Economics (UIBE) in Beijing.

-Elected to the Duke University Board of Trustees in 2008, Mr. Gao serves on the Graduate and Professional Education and Research Committee and the Activating the Global Network Task Force.
+Elected to the Duke University Board of Trustees in 2008, Mr. Gao serves on the Graduate and Professional Education and Research Committee.